darthlukan/gitops-workshop/WORKSHOP.md

 ![PipelineRun Complete](/docs/images/10&#32;-&#32;PipelineRun&#32;Complete.png "PipelineRun Complete")

 - Tekton commits a NEW change to our repository indicating the updated image has been created (updates image name in `sample-app-deployment.yaml`)

-- ArgoCD detects the NEW change to the repository and redeploys the application from the new image
+> *NOTE* - It would be possible at this point to configure an app in ArgoCD that would watch the sample-app repository and automatically deploy the updated image.
+That is beyond the current scope of this workshop.

 ## Considerations for production implementations